Kubernetes Image Builder

 Follow the WinRM Setup in the Ansible documentation for configuring WinRM on the Windows machine.
 Note the ConfigureRemotingForAnsible.ps1 is for development only.
 Refer to Ansible WinRM documentation for details for advance configuration.

-After WinRM is installed you can edit or /etc/ansible/hosts
+After WinRM is installed you can edit the /etc/ansible/hosts

 file with the following: